Creative Variations for the 6-Day Kid Blanket

 Australian Confetti Effect

-Australian Confetti effect is the genius brainchild of Glynis “Oldboiler Robo.”
+Australian Confetti Effect is the genius brainchild of Glynis “Oldboiler Robo.”
 Glynis also came up with the 6-Day Pocket Shawl.

 Taking inspiration from the crochet pattern Confetti Waves designed Kate Rowell, Glynis added a contrasting color for an interesting sprinkled effect.
 There are two ways to create this look, and I’ll post a longer article about different ways to make this effect and things to watch out for on the beginning an ends of your blanket.